sim-music/portfolio/README.md

-# portfolio
+# Serafim Sinotov Portfolio

-Personal portfolio website
+Personal portfolio website.

+See `docs/PROJECT.md` for project goals and documentation.